 When Major League Baseball decided Saturday to officially outlaw guns in clubhouses we figured the story would draw a few laughs and maybe some snarky remarks.
 What we didn’t expect, however, was serious, disappointed reaction from a current professional.

-, Cardinals closer Ryan Franklin didn’t take too kindly to the rule change:
+According to the always reliable St. Louis Post-Dispatch, Cardinals closer Ryan Franklin didn’t take too kindly to the rule change:

 “If you grew up around it, being in the outdoors and stuff, I was taught as a young kid to respect firearms,” Franklin said after a Saturday workout.
 “First of all, you don’t get stupid with it.
 Always treat a gun like it’s loaded.
 That’s what I taught my son and daugthers.
 There’s a place for them. … If it wasn’t for the NFL guy a couple years ago brining a weapon to a nightclub … you’ve just got to be smart.

 To us, “smart” is ensuring that no firearm ever finds its way into an MLB workplace, period.
 And that’s exactly why the new policy was put into effect.